tbeerbower/spring-data-jpa-lesson-alumni/README.md

 spring.jpa.properties.hibernate.dialect=org.hibernate.dialect.PostgreSQLDialect
 spring.jpa.properties.hibernate.temp.use_jdbc_metadata_defaults=false
 spring.jpa.show-sql=true
-spring.jpa.hibernate.ddl-auto=update
+spring.sql.init.mode=always
+spring.jpa.hibernate.ddl-auto=create-drop

 spring.mvc.pathmatch.matching-strategy=ant-path-matcher
 ```

 ### Database
-In the configuration above, note the name of the database `employeesjpa`.
+In the configuration above, note the name of the database `EmployeeProjectsJPA`.
 The framework will automatically create the database schema (tables, constraints, etc) for you, but the database needs to exist.
 You can create the database through `PgAdmin` or some other similar tool.

 If you want to load the database with some example data, you can open and run the `resources/data.sql` file in `PgAdmin` or some similar tool.